0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/zkevm-bridge/index.md

 ## Features

-The Polygon zkEVM bridge smart contract's main feature is the use of Exit Trees and the Global Exit Tree, with the Global Exit Tree Root serving as the primary source of state truth.
+The Polygon zkEVM bridge smart contract's main feature is the use of exit trees and the global exit tree, with the global exit tree root serving as the primary source of state truth.

-The use of two distinct Global Exit Root managers for L1 and L2, as well as separate logic for the bridge SC and each of these Global Exit Root managers, allows for extensive network interoperability.
+The use of two distinct global exit root managers for L1 and L2, as well as separate logic for the bridge contract and each of these global exit root managers, allows for extensive network interoperability.

 Meanwhile, all asset transfers can be validated by any L1 and L2 nodes due to data availability.